 Teachable is the market leader in the online course platform space and it is similar to Podia to a great extent in terms of the broader offering and pricing.

 However, Teachable has much more to offer when it comes to course creation.
-So, you have a much more flexible course builder, graded quizzes, course compliance, certificates, better course analytics etc.
+You have a much more flexible course builder, graded quizzes, course compliance, certificates, better course analytics, etc.

 One area where Podia does a better job is Memberships.
 While Teachable lets you only bundle courses as part of a membership, Podia is more flexible here, allowing you to create individual Posts as well.

 As far as website creation is concerned, both platforms have limited capabilities and there are only minor differences between the two.
-Plus they are very similar in terms of sales and marketing features.
+Moreover, they are very similar in terms of sales and marketing features.

-When it comes to pricing, Teachable pricing starts from $0/month and the Basic plan costs $39/month (+5% transaction fee) while the Professional Plan costs $99/month (0% transaction fee).
+When it comes to pricing, Teachable pricing starts from $0/month and the Basic plan costs $39/month (+5% transaction fee) while the Professional Plan costs $119/month (0% transaction fee).

 If you would like to read more about how Teachable compares to Podia, you should check this Podia vs Teachable guide.